-23. The Committee expresses its concern at the persistence of violence against women in the State party, in particular domestic and sexual violence, which remains, in many cases, underreported.
-While welcoming the amendments to the Penal Code in 2008 on the criminalization of rape of a spouse, the Committee is concerned that the law applies only if the perpetrator and the victim are living apart and are in the process of terminating their marriage, and if the victim applied for a personal protection order.
+23. The Committee expresses its concern at the persistence of violence against women in the State party, in particular, domestic and sexual violence, which remains, in many cases, underreported.
+While welcoming the amendments to the Penal Code in 2008 on the criminalization of rape of a spouse, the Committee is concerned that it only applies when the perpetrator and the victims are living apart and are in process of termination of their marriage, and if the victim applied for a personal protection order.